davidikin45/DependencyInjection/README.md

 * [Microsoft Documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-2.2)
 * [Dependency Injection in ASP.NET Core](https://app.pluralsight.com/library/courses/aspdotnet-core-dependency-injection/table-of-contents)
 * [ASP.NET Dependency Injection Best Practices](https://medium.com/volosoft/asp-net-core-dependency-injection-best-practices-tips-tricks-c6e9c67f9d96?fbclid=IwAR2Bdh6IySRyWQgHOZITE_RvmeAlxV1GJFUHrIy5Y8tMuEF2GGo8FTWbziY)
-* If there are multiple registrations for the same service type the last registered type wins.
-* TryAdd will only register if there is not already a service defined for that service type.
-* services.TryAddEnumerable prevents duplication of service type.
-Useful for composite services which send notifications.
-* Resolve multiple services with IEnumerable<IServiceType> or IServiceType[].
 * The most parameter rich constructor will be used to create object.

 ## Safe Registrations